Monitoring Diesel Engine Fuel Consumption with Fuel Flow Meters

 An example: if two low accuracy fuel flow meters in the flow and return lines of a diesel engine each have an accuracy of ±2% of reading and the instrument performing the subtraction is absolute, the figures are shown in the chart with the possible reading bands within the accuracy of the fuel flow meters.

-To learn more about monitoring diesel engine fuel consumption, please contact JLC International today!
+For more information about monitoring diesel engine fuel consumption, please contact JLC International today.
 Our experts are also able to explore any details pertaining to air velocity transmitters, shaw dew point meters, or even industrial humidity sensors.